Pope Francis, voice for the poor who transformed the Catholic Church, dies on Easter Monday

 Charles and Queen Camilla paid a surprise visit to Pope Francis less than two weeks ago, during a state visit to Italy that coincided with the British royal couple’s 20th wedding anniversary.

-European Commission President Ursula von der Leyen said on X the pope “inspired millions, far beyond the Catholic Church, with his humility and love so pure for the less fortunate.”

-Indian Prime Minister Narendra Modi said he was “deeply pained” by the news.

-Mourners began to arrive to St. Peter’s Square shortly after the announcement was made, with many seen praying at the plaza which was still decorated for Easter.
-Some appeared to be in tears.
+Mourners began to arrive at St. Peter’s Square shortly after the announcement was made, with many seen praying, some of them in tears, as workers began removing the remaining Easter decorations.
+At noon local time, the bells of churches across the Italian capital began to toll slowly to mark the pontiff’s passing.

+But the sadness extended way beyond the Vatican, with worshipers paying tributes to Francis across the world.
+From St. Patrick’s Cathedral in Melbourne to the Notre Dame in Paris and the Metropolitan Cathedral in Buenos Aires, Catholics gathered for services to pay tribute to their leader.

-The pope’s death on Monday triggered the start of nine days of mourning, with a burial traditionally taking place between the fourth and sixth day after death.
+The pope’s death triggered the start of nine days of mourning.
+Francis’s body will be placed into a coffin on Monday evening, with a burial traditionally taking place between the fourth and sixth day after death.
+His body could lie in state in St Peter’s Basilica for people to come and pay their respects as soon as Wednesday, a Vatican spokesperson said.

 Death comes after long hospital stay